QTCAT/qtcat/README.md

 ## Description:

-A association mapping method which jointly analysis all SNPs at ones and at the same time accounts for the correlation among them.
+A association mapping method which jointly analyses all SNPs at ones and at the same time accounts for the correlation among them.
 This makes population structure correction unnecessary and therefore increases power compared to classical methods like the mixed model.